-We have holidayed at Ikos three times and Sani twice, and since discovering Ikos in 2016, and Sani the year after, I often get asked which do I prefer, Ikos or Sani.
+Since discovering Ikos in 2016 and Sani the year after, I often get asked which do I prefer.
 So I thought it was time to put my thoughts and comparisons into a blog post, based on the six holidays we have had at Ikos and Sani.

 Ikos has five hotels, four of which are in Greece, and the fifth hotel opened in Spain in May 2021.
 They offer luxury accommodation, all-inclusive, and the option to book deluxe if you want even more luxury on your holiday.
 They also have plans to open another four hotels over the next few years in Majorca, Portugal.
 Corfu and Crete.

 Sani is in Halkidiki on the Greek mainland, and it’s a resort which is made up of five luxury hotels, and a stunning marina.
 When booking you have the option to choose bed and breakfast, half board and full board.
 There are no all-inclusive options at Sani.